uw-labs/strongbox/README.md

 ![Strongbox](strongbox-logo.png)

-Encryption for git users.
+Encryption for Git users.

-Strongbox makes it easy to encrypt and decrypt files stored in git, with minimal divergence from a typical git workflow.
-Once installed, strongbox enables normal use of commands such as `git diff` etc. and all of the files that should be encrypted in the repository remain decrypted on your working copy.
+Strongbox makes it easy to encrypt and decrypt files stored in Git, with minimal divergence from a typical Git workflow.
+Once installed, Strongbox enables normal use of commands such as `git diff` etc. and all of the files that should be encrypted in the repository remain decrypted on your working copy.

 It supports use of different keys per directory if wanted.
 It can cover as many or as few files as you wish based on